acfinspace/Spacelibraryoftales/docs/miyoshiakachi/intheheattheendofadream.md

 # In the heat, the end of a dream

-> Entry for the YC 118 Pod and Planet Contest in the Eight Thousand Suns in New Eden category.
+> Entry for the YC118 Pod and Planet Contest in the Eight Thousand Suns in New Eden category.

 TBD